HHallb/pyPFC/CONTRIBUTING.md

 For questions, you can:

-- Create a [GitHub Issue](https://github.com/HHallb/pyPFC/issues/new/choose) using the appropriate template
+- Visit the [Issues page](https://github.com/HHallb/pyPFC/issues) and click "New issue" to select the appropriate template
 - Check existing issues for similar problems

 When asking questions: